 - "PLAN works hard to ensure that patient and carer

 priorities are reflected in the process.
-Having service users
+Having patients

 and carers on the review teams, steering group and accreditation

 committee means that we can actually play a part in shaping liaison

 services."
 Satveer Nijjar, Patient Rep on